tedserbinski/www-jekyll/_posts/startup-lessons/2013-11-24-business-insights-ive-learned-from-billionaire-dan-gilbert.markdown

 "Hire a process improvement person.
 You'll get 5-100x return.
 Have them talk to front line people and improve your processes.
 At Quicken Loans, we have over 230 dedicated people to improve our processes.
 We've seen more growth in last 3 years than previous 25.
 We had 0 in 2004."

-> "Build a better mousetrap and the world will beat a path to your door."
+> &ldquo;Build a better mousetrap and the world will beat a path to your door.&rdquo;
 > <cite>Ralph Waldo Emerson</cite>

 <hr>